 I went walking out to the beach one night when the tide was out.
 It exposed a portion of the shoreline that stays underwater in the daytime.

 The beach is surprisingly noisy at night.
-It isn’t the sound of waves; breakers are far away.
+It isn't the sound of waves; breakers are far away.
 The shoreline makes popping sounds!
-For the life of me I can’t say why.
+For the life of me I can't say why.
 Although I learned later that the reef is indeed noisy!

 I also noticed strange looking blobs tucked between crevices of rock and coral.
 It took me while but I worked it out when I ventured into areas that still had water, smartphone light held aloft.
 It is what anemone looks like, when it's out of the water.